GROWING BLEEDING HEARTS

 Care & growing information for this low-maintenance plant that loves shadeThese easy-care, shade-loving perennials pop up in early spring and grow quickly.
 Their characteristic heart-shaped flowers bloom in shades of pink, red or white and hang delicately from arching stems from late spring to early summer.

 Common bleeding heart plants (Lamprocapnos spectabilis, formerly Dicentra spectabilis) die back after flowering, but don’t worry — they’ll return again the following spring.
 Dicentra eximia varieties, also called fringed bleeding hearts, bloom for a longer time and don’t go dormant.
-Learn more about growing and caring for both of these types of bleeding hearts and others.
+Learn more about growing and caring for both of these types of bleeding heart flowers and others.

-On this page: The Basics | Planting Instructions | Care Tips | Pictures | Landscape Design Tips
+On this page: Basics | Planting | Care and Maintenance | Pictures | Design Ideas

 - BLEEDING HEART BASICS

-- PLANTING INSTRUCTIONS
+- PLANTING BLEEDING HEART FLOWERS

-- PLANT CARE TIPS
+- BLEEDING HEART CARE TIPS

 BLEEDING HEART BASICS